It can be tempting to want to clean your ears with a cotton swab when it gets itchy.

-It is such a common habit - many don't realise that medical professionals have long been warning the public against putting things into their ears.
+It is such a common habit - many of us don't realise that medical professionals have long been warning the public against putting things into our ears.

-The general consensus is that people don't have to clean their ears as often as they think, and especially not with a cotton bud.
+In fact, the general consensus is that we don't have to clean our ears as often as we think, and especially not with a cotton bud.

 1. Earwax is not dirt; it's made to protect your ears

-Earwax, also known as cerumen, is a thin layer of wax produced by your ear canals to protect its lining as well as the eardrum from getting irritated by foreign particles such as dust, hair, water, and occasionally, insects.
+Earwax, also known as cerumen, is a thin layer of wax produced by your ear canals to protect its lining and the eardrum from getting irritated by foreign particles such as dust, hair, water, and occasionally, insects.

 Other than things visible to the eyes, earwax also protects your ears from infections.

 "People think that earwax is dirty and needs to be cleaned, but earwax has both anti-fungal and anti-bacterial properties," said ear, nose, and throat (ENT) specialist Dr Anh Nguyen-Huynh in an editorial by Cleveland Clinic.

 In most people, earwax should not build up and clog the canal.
 It will usually make its own way out of the ear canal while new wax is secreted to replace it.

 The movement of your jaw, such as when you are chewing, helps move ear wax from the inside of your ear canal, away from your eardrum to the opening of your ears, where it is safe to clean with a warm damp towel or will usually get washed away while you shower.